jessemorley/agency-scraper/readme.md

 # Model Database

-This repository contains a set of Python scripts and a simple Firebase-powered frontend for scraping and managing data from the agency websites.
+This repository contains a set of Python scripts and a simple Firebase-powered frontend for scraping and managing data from agency websites.

 ## 🔍 Purpose